SDK integration flow

 Render fill or handle no-fill

 On fill, render creative, respect constraints, and use asset_token.
+The filled creative may also include click_through_url and sponsor_name.
 On no-fill, react to reason and cs_declaration.

 7. 7